kassambara/fastqcr/README.md

 The **fastqcr** R package provides helper functions to easily and automatically parse, aggregate and analyze FastQC reports for large numbers of samples.

 Additionally, the **fastqcr** package provides a convenient solution for building a multi-QC report and a one-sample FastQC report with the result interpretations.
+The online documentation is available at: <http://www.sthda.com/english/rpkgs/fastqcr/>.

 Examples of QC reports, generated automatically by the **fastqcr** R package, includes: